bodrick/awesome/README.md

 *   [dahall/TaskScheduler](https://github.com/dahall/TaskScheduler) - Provides a .NET wrapper for the Windows Task Scheduler.
 It aggregates the multiple versions, provides an editor and allows for localization.
 *   [jonsequitur/dotnet-repl](https://github.com/jonsequitur/dotnet-repl) - A polyglot REPL built on .NET Interactive
 *   [MichalStrehovsky/sizoscope](https://github.com/MichalStrehovsky/sizoscope) - .NET tool to analyze size of Native AOT binaries.
-*   [CommunityToolkit/Labs-Windows](https://github.com/CommunityToolkit/Labs-Windows) - A safe space to collaborate and engineer solutions from the prototyping stage all the way through polished finalized component for the Windows Community Toolkit.
+*   [CommunityToolkit/Labs-Windows](https://github.com/CommunityToolkit/Labs-Windows) - A space to collaborate and engineer solutions from the prototyping stage all the way through polished finalized component for the Windows Community Toolkit.
 *   [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) - ARCHIVE - This repository contained XAML Islands wrapper controls and tooling for XAML Islands with WinUI 2, see readme for more info about XAML Islands with WinUI 3 and the WindowsAppSDK.
 *   [greenshot/greenshot](https://github.com/greenshot/greenshot) - Greenshot for Windows - for more information look here:
 *   [mfakane/rawinput-sharp](https://github.com/mfakane/rawinput-sharp) - C# wrapper library for Raw Input